 Defensive driving can be taken once every 12 months for a points reduction.
-Keep in mind that West Virginia will not allow you to complete defensive driving prior to points appearing on your record.
+Keep in mind that West Virginia will not allow you to complete defensive driving before points appearing on your record.
 No negative points will apply, and points can only be reduced.

 West Virginia Defensive Driving Course Eligibility

-You can enroll in defensive driving once every year for a points reduction, and between 12 to 18 months for a traffic ticket dismissal (varies by court).
-Other eligiblity rules will typically apply.
-Each court handles defensive driving dismissals individually, so policies may vary, but you can expect to need to meet these requirements for eligibility in most, if not all, West Virginia courts that offer traffic ticket dismissal with defensive driving:
+You can enroll in defensive driving once every year for a points reduction and between 12 to 18 months for a traffic ticket dismissal (varies by court).
+Other eligibility rules will typically apply.
+Check with the West Virginia DMV for more information.
+Each court handles defensive driving dismissals individually so that policies may vary.
+Still, you can expect to need to meet these requirements for eligibility in most, if not all, West Virginia courts that offer traffic ticket dismissal with defensive driving:

 - drivers must hold a valid West Virginia driver’s license